South Shore, Chicago: History

 After racially restrictive covenants were declared unconstitutional by Shelley v.
-Kraemer, African American families began to move out of the overcrowded black neighborhoods into South Shore.
+Kraemer, African American families began to move into historically white neighborhoods such as South Shore.
 The South Shore Commission initiated a program they called "managed integration", designed to check the physical decline of the community and to achieve racial balance.
 The initiative was largely unsuccessful on both counts.
-Per the 1950 census, South Shore had 79,000 residents and was 96% white with a large Jewish population.
-In 1960, the population had fallen to 73,000 people and was 90% White and 10% black.
-Other white residents chose to resist this change through violence against African Americans who chose to move to the neighborhood.
-By 1970, the population had risen to 81,000 and was 69% black and 28% white.
+Per the 1950 census, South Shore had 79,000 residents and was 96% white.
+A 1951 University of Chicago study estimated that over 20% of the neighborhood's residents were Jewish.
+In 1960, the population had dropped to 73,000 residents and was 90% white and 10% black.
+Like many other urban neighborhoods across the United States undergoing racial change and tensions, many of the white residents began to choose to move to new locations.
+By 1970, the population had risen to 81,000 and was 69% black and 28% white as South Shore itself became a victim of white flight.
 By 1980, the population had fallen slightly to 78,000, but was 94% black.

-By the late 1990s South Shore had developed into a middle-class African American community.
-Although the commercial strips on 71st and 75th still struggled, developers built a shopping plaza at 71st and Jeffery which is relatively successful.
-The cultural life of the area has been enhanced since the Park District purchased the waning South Shore Country Club in 1972, converting it into a cultural center.
-South Shore remains a destination for some who desire a congenial middle-class community on Chicago's South Side.
-The South Shore Current Magazine was launched with a mission to share the "Good News from Chicago's Cultural Soul Coast."
-The masthead reads: "Thriving as a catalyst for economic development, reflecting a truthful image, and a virtual meeting place for the South Shore Community."